BBekker/CryostatControl/README.md

 CryostatControlServer
 ---
-This project represents the server that comunicates with the cryostat devices and sends it data to connected clients.
+This project represents the server that comunicates with the cryostat devices and sends this data to connected clients.
 The server is also accessible with Phyton scripts.

 Running the program